 Life Cycle Inventory (LCI) analysis

 Life cycle inventory (LCI) is a process of quantifying energy and raw material requirements, atmospheric emissions, waterborne emissions, solid wastes and other releases for the entire life cycle of a product, process or activity ((SAIC), et al., 2006).
-An LCI is the basis of a Life cycle impact assessment (LCA) to evaluate comparative environmental impacts or potential improvements.
+An LCI is the basis of a life cycle impact assessment (LCA) to evaluate comparative environmental impacts or potential improvements.
 With respect to reuse and recycling an LCI can assist organizations in comparing products or processes and considering environmental factors in material recycling.
 The “Guidelines for Assessing the Quality of Life Cycle Inventory Analysis” (Bakst, et al., 1995) provides a framework for performing an inventory analysis.
 Four steps are defined for making a life cycle inventory:

 Develop a flow diagram of the process being evaluated